National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/understanding.md

 This harmonization was done for about 70 measurements so far.
 The results are found in the Measurement table, as `harmonized_value_as_number`, `harmonized_unit_concept_id` and `unit_concept_id_or_inferred_unit_concept_id`.

-_Phenotype_ and _cohort_.
+### Phenotype and cohort

-A phenotype is a grouping of related terms, or observable characteristics that could be applied to a person, disease trait, medical condition or events [@richesson_2013].
+A _phenotype_ is a grouping of related terms, or observable characteristics that could be applied to a person, disease trait, medical condition or events [@richesson_2013].
 Examples would be, "has Acute COVID"; "treated with ampicillin".^[A _phenotype_ is general and a _cohort_ is specific.
 Thus, a new-onset diabetes phenotype might say, "Must have some number of outpatient visits without a diabetes diagnostic code, followed by at least one visit with such a code."
 A related _cohort_ would be, "Must have _2 _outpatient visits without diabetes _since Jan 1, 2017_ without a diabetes diagnostic code, followed by at least one visit with such a code _before Jan 1, 2020_."
 However, in OHDSI the two terms are used interchangeably.
 See the [Cohorts chapter](https://ohdsi.github.io/TheBookOfOhdsi/Cohorts.html) in @ohdsi_2019.]

-A cohort is a set of persons who satisfy one or more inclusion criteria for a duration of time.
+A _cohort_ is a set of persons who satisfy one or more inclusion criteria for a duration of time.
 Data ingestion is the process of importing data meeting a phenotype definition into a database which can then be used for research.
 In this section, we will discuss existing tools and methodologies for identifying codes and terms, creating phenotypes, managing vocabulary concept sets, and how to ingest codes into the N3C Enclave database that will enable research using the N3C basic and supplemental datasets.

+### Derived variables/facts

-_Derived variables/facts._ Facts are designations that a patient falls into a category (at a point in time).
+Facts are designations that a patient falls into a category (at a point in time).
 Thus, `confirmed_covid_patient` or `TOBACCOSMOKER_indicator` is set as "1" (true) if certain conditions are met in the template [Logic Liaison Template All Patients Facts](https://unite.nih.gov/workspace/module/view/latest/ri.workshop.main.module.3ab34203-d7f3-482e-adbd-f4113bfd1a2b?id=KO-BA3B835&view=focus) {{< fa lock title="Link requires an N3C Enclave account" >}}.
 Other Logic Liaison Templates include many derived facts of value to analysis.
 See @sec-tools.

 ## Beyond EHR: PPRL-Based Data

-### Introduction
+### Introduction to PPRL

 Privacy Preserving Record Linkage (PPRL) is a cryptographically-secure method to link information about individuals from different sources of data, without revealing personal information about those individuals.
 PPRL enables N3C to collect information such as EHR data from clinical data partners, viral variant information from sequencing centers, mortality information from government and private sources, and government Medicare and Medicaid data, all into a single unified database for researcher use.